tobealive/docs/README.md

 Also, dividing the documentation into separate articles makes it easier to delve into each article, as well as easier to add new articles or entire sections.

+Learn more about documentation in the [blog post](https://blog.vosca.dev/meet-new-documentation/).

 ## Build the documentation

 To build the documentation, run the following command: